s-orellana/Undergrad-Thesis/README.md

 **Step 1** : Extracts the data that is eligible for the study (i.e. making sure only subjects with both edited and unedited data are included)

-**Step 2**: Computes *global* graph theory measures and compares them in edited vs. unedited weighted networks.
-See scripts in 'RUN/1_Global_Comparison'
+**Step 2**: Computes *global* graph theory measures and compares them in edited vs. unedited networks.
+See scripts in 'RUN/1_Global_Comparison'.

-**Step 3**: Computes *local* graph theory measures and compares them in edited vs. unedited weighted networks.
+**Step 3**: Computes *local* graph theory measures and compares them in edited vs. unedited networks.
 For non-normalized metrics see scripts in 'RUN/2_Node_Level_Differences'.
 For normalized metrics see scripts in 'RUN/2_Node_Level_Differences/ Normalized_Local_Script'

-**Step 4**: Do all analyses with binary networks. - Code not included.
+Note: Analyses are done for both weighted and unweighted networks, but this repository only contains conde for the weighted analyses.

 ## Notes